jupyterlab-contrib/jupyterlab-favorites/README.md

 ```bash
 ./run_tests.sh
 ```
 This will open jupyter lab and run available tests.
-You will need to run in a clean jupyter environment (without existing favorites files)
+Note: You will need to run in a clean jupyter environment (without existing favorites files)